 A judgment is any order given by a Court or tribunal of an EU member state.
 It does not matter what it is called.
 There must be a final judgment.
-The defendant must had an opportunity to take part in the proceedings.
+The defendant must have had an opportunity to take part in the proceedings.
 A degree of specific performance injunction or money judgment is equally entitled to recognition.

 There are separate provisions in the Regulation relating to Court settlements.